As photographers, a unique challenge exists in mastering how to photograph birds in flight.

 Birds move surprisingly fast, and being able to capture them in crisp detail is going to require your camera to be faster.

 Attached to your camera, you’re going to need a good zoom lens or telephoto prime.
 Even birds that fly low to the ground will disappear if you get too close.
-Having a telephoto lens allows you to say well away from your subject and capture their natural behaviour.
+Having a telephoto lens for bird photography allows you to say well away from your subject and capture their natural behaviour.

 Ideally, you want a lens with a minimal zoom range of 200mm – anything above this is a bonus.
 Some lenses are specifically designed for wildlife photography that has up to a 600mm range.